Why is prompting hard? Understanding prompts on binary sequence predictors: RESULTS ON CIB-DGS

-\subsubsection{Continuous latent factors}
+\subsection{Continuous Latent Factors}

-Some of the complexities of the previous example may result from the discrete $p_\tau$ that does not have full support over all coin biases.
-We now consider a pretraining $p=\BetaBern(1, 1)$ (uniform over $(0, 1)$) and two tasks $q=\Bern(\tau)$ with $\tau\in\{0.7, 0.9\}$ ($q\in\mathcal{M}_p$).
+We now consider a pretraining $p=\BetaBern(1, 1)$ (uniform over $[0, 1]$) and two tasks $q=\Bern(\tau)$ with $\tau\in\{0.7, 0.9\}$ ($q\in\mathcal{M}_p$).
 Intuitively, the theoretical $s^*_\Lmax$ should have roughly $\tau\Lmax$ \ONEs and $(1-\tau)\Lmax$ \ZEROs.
 As \cref{fig:beta_categorical}(left) shows, this only holds for large enough $T$ and $\Lmax$.
 The detailed mismatch for shorter $T$ can be explained if we know the pretraining $p$; see \cref{sec:betabern_bern_shorterT}.
-However, the ratio of \ONE in $s^*$ deviates slightly from the true bias in $q$ if the $p_\tau$ is not uniform, such as when $p=\BetaBern(1, 2)$; see \cref{fig:beta_categorical}(left) and \cref{sec:betabern_bern_supp}.
-For $p=\BetaBern(1,1)$, \Cref{fig:beta_categorical}(right) shows a close match in the proportion correct between all predictors, in constrast to previous cases.
-Overall, increasing $T$ and $N$ helps identify the theoretical $s^*$ more reliably, consistent with the sharper loss ``landscape'' in \cref{sec:betabern_bern_landscape}.
+In addition, \Cref{fig:beta_categorical}(right) shows a close match in the proportion correct between all predictors, in contrast to previous cases.
+Overall, increasing $T$ and $N$ helps identify the theoretical $s^*$ more reliably, consistent with the sharper loss ``landscape'' in \cref{sec:betabern_bern_landscape} compared to previous cases.
+However, uniformity on $\tau$ is unlikely to hold for real languages that exhibit biases in multiple domains~\citep{SONG2023103277,kotek2023gender}.
+Indeed, the ratio of \ONEs in $s^*$ deviates from the true bias in $q$ if the $p_\tau$ is not uniform, such as when $p=\BetaBern(1, 2)$; see \cref{fig:beta_categorical}(left) and \cref{sec:betabern_bern_supp}.
+Methods that control for the bias~\citep[e.g.][]{gagne2023inner,shirafuji2024bias,delobelle2022fairdistillation} could improve interpretability and reliability of the prompts.
+In all previous examples, the task DG was a coin with fixed bias ($\Bern(\tau)$).
+In \cref{sec:betabern_bernmix}, we present an example where $q=\BernMix(\tau_1, \tau_2)$ is a mixture, which requires switching between two values, rather than a continuum, of $\tau$.
+The optimal prompt length varies depending on $q$, and would again be difficult to explain without knowing the pretraining DG.
+As a side note, since $p_{\tau|x}$ is always single-mode during pretraining, prompting can only partially improve performance if $|\tau_1-\tau_2|$ is large.
+This leads to an idea of using a mixture of prompted predictors, each focusing on one $\tau$, as done in~\citep{choi-etal-2023-smop,dun2025sweeping}.